aloretocornidez/571-fundamentals-information-network-security/homework-assignments/homework-1/homework-1.md

   being made public.

-- Availability: Loss of availability of the data will result in the need to reaccquire the data.
+- Availability: Loss of availability of the data will result in the need to reacquire the data.

-- Integrity: Loss of data integrity will result in the need to reaccquire the data.
+- Integrity: Loss of data integrity will result in the need to reacquire the data.
 But no security related issues.

 - Admin Information **Severity: Moderate**